skittlemittle/arduino_projects/README.md

 # Arduino Projects
 A few projects made to teach Arduino, from the basics to making simple robots.

+Install the Arduino IDE, you can use [this guide](https://learn.sparkfun.com/tutorials/installing-arduino-ide).

 ## Blinking an LED:
 Blinks an LED with one second intervals.
 Put a 220ohm resistor between the LED's power pin and pin 13 on the Arduino